isomerpages/moe-yiochukangsec/_sscwc/Singapore Schools Cyber Wellness Challenge (SSCWC).md

 ---
 ![Logo](/images/Sscwc/logo%20update2.png)<br>
-The **SSCWC** is a national short film competition, centred around Cyber Wellness themes, endorsed by the Infocomm Media Development Authority (IMDA) and Media Literacy Council (MLC) in support of the Digital for Life (DfL) movement.
+The **SSCWC** is a national short film competition, centred around Cyber Wellness themes, endorsed by the Media Literacy Council (MLC) in support of the Digital for Life (DfL) movement.
 <br>

 ![FYI_Logo_2](/images/Sscwc/fyi_logo_2.png)